unframed/JSONModel.php/README.md

 class Task extends JSONMessage {}

 class TasksModel extends JSONModel {
-    function message (array $map) {
+    // boxing array with Task on select and insert function message (array $map, $encoded=NULL) {
         return new Task($map);
     }
+    // unboxing arrays from Tasks on insert and replace function insert (Task $task) {
+        return parent::insert($task->map);
     }
+    function replace (Task $task) {
+        return parent::replace($task->map);
+    }
+}

 ?>
 ~~~

-Practically, controller classes are the right place to define its `JSONModel` options.
+Note how unboxing the associative array was also added in the redefined `insert` and `replace` methods.

 ### Table Classes

+Practically, controller classes are also the right place to define its model's options and that's another reason people love ORMs.

 For instance a `TasksTable` extending `TasksModel` with a factory for itself and other static methods to define its options :